-A matriculated student has met the prescribed admission requirements, has been officially accepted into a catalog program and has registered for a credit bearing course in the curriculum.
+A degree-seeking student has met the prescribed admission requirements, has been officially accepted into a catalog program and has registered for a credit bearing course in the curriculum.

 Matriculation status is maintained from the first enrolled semester provided SAP is met.
-One three credit hour course with a passing grade must be taken annually or an application for readmission must be submitted to the Office of Admissions to regain matriculated status.
+One three credit hour course with a passing grade must be taken annually or an application for readmission must be submitted to the Office of Admissions to regain degreeseeking status.

-Non-Matriculated
+Non-Degree-seeking

-Non-matriculated students (not formally admitted to a catalog program) may register during open registration periods for scheduled catalog courses providing the student meets the prerequisite(s) for the course.
+Non-degree-seeking students (not formally admitted to a catalog program) may register during open registration periods for scheduled catalog courses providing the student meets the prerequisite(s) for the course.
 Such registration should be completed through the Office of the Registrar and must be paid the same day.